silvacms/documentation/source/silva/buildout.rst

 ``````````````````````````````

 First you need to install Setuptools which is needed to install
-`ZopeSkel`_.
-On UNIX systems, this can be installed through your OS
+:term:`ZopeSkel`.
+On Unix systems, this can be installed through your
-package manager, for example on Ubuntu / Debian systems, run:
+operating system package manager, for example on Ubuntu / Debian
+systems, you can do:

 .. code-block:: sh